M-Ouellet/ponet-firearms/README.md

-This GitHub repository provides the prep files to replicate the quantitative analysis in the paper entitled, "Firearms, peers, and policing: The role of informal networks on law enforcement gun use". published in Justice Quarterly.
+This GitHub repository provides the prep files to replicate the quantitative analysis in the paper entitled, "The Influence of Workplace Friendships on Police Firearm Use". published in _Justice Quarterly_.
 Available here https://doi.org/10.1080/07418825.2025.2520545

 The two R Markdown files provide the code to: